Gradient Trader Part 2: Visualizing Bitcoin Order Book

 We only need the following columns:

-3. size: Order size
+: Order size -

-4. price: Price of order
+: Price of order -

-6. is_trade: Is it a market order or limit order
+: Is it a market order or limit order

 Although the exchange may send other fields such as trade id, update type(create, delete, partial fill) and some exchange-specific order types, the above is the minimum set of fields to reconstruct an order book.